First Annual Teacher Freedom Summit a Success for the Future of Public Education

 On Tuesday, Mark Janus, plaintiff in the landmark 2018 Supreme Court case Janus v.
 AFSCME, kicked off a full day of sessions with a word of encouragement based on his own experience fighting public sector unions in the Supreme Court.

-Hoover Institute Fellow Michael Hartney provided an analysis of union spending, while Corey DeAngelis gave teachers insight into the benefits of school choice.
+Hoover Institute Fellow Michael Hartney provided an analysis of union spending.
 Several members of the Freedom Foundation staff gave educators resources for community engagement, legal resources provided by the Foundation, and informative presentations about the true motives of teachers’ unions.

 The day concluded with a word from Florida Commissioner of Education Manny Diaz, Jr.